pytorch/executorch/README.md

 executorch
 ├── backends                        #  Backend delegate implementations.
 ├── build                           #  Utilities for managing the build system.
 ├── bundled_program                 #  Utilities for attaching reference inputs and outputs to models.
-TODO move to extension ├── codegen                         #  Tooling to autogenerate bindings between kernels and the runtime.
-TODO move to tool ├── configurations                  #  TODO delete this ├── docs                            #  Static docs tooling ├── examples                        #  Examples of various user flows, such as model export, delegates, and runtime execution.
+├── codegen                         #  Tooling to autogenerate bindings between kernels and the runtime.
+├── configurations                  #  Build targets for clients.
+├── docs                            #  Static docs tooling
+├── examples                        #  Examples of various user flows, such as model export, delegates, and runtime execution.
-├── exir                            #  Ahead of time library, model capture and lowering apis.
+├── exir                            #  Ahead of time library, model capture and lowering APIs.
 |   ├── backend                     #  Backend delegate ahead of time APIs
 |   ├── capture                     #  Program capture.
 |   ├── dialects                    #  Op sets for various dialects in the export process.